rch4-org/rch4-org.github.io/content/about_rch4.md

       - question: 'If so, slowed by what percentage?'
         answer: "*   **Riluzole:** Perhaps 6%\n\n*   **Radicava:** 33%  \n    PALS\_meeting\_a special criteria \\[7% of \_PALS] in 6 months clinical trial in Japan in 2016.
 The 93% which\_were non-responders in the previous failed trial were excluded\n\n*   **RCH4:** 70.3%  \n    When the 15% non-responders in the whole treated population from 2014\_to 2017 are excluded, i.e., same exclusions as Radicava to allow direct comparison.\n"
         type: faq_item
-      - question: What's the li
+      - question: What's the licensing status?
         answer: >-
           ## Lorem ipsum